Sustainable3DCities/Daylight_Factor/README.md

 # Daylight Factor (DF) computation
-The code file stored in this repository computes the mean & median Daylight Factor values over a grid of points (0.2m resolution) placed 0.8m above the floor area of a living room on different floors (ground floor to 5th floor).
-The code also calculates the min and max DF-values of a room along with the % of the floor area that complies to the daylight requirement stated in the [Swedish legislation (DF > 1%)](https://www.boverket.se/globalassets/publikationer/dokument/2019/bbr-2011-6-tom-2018-4-english-2.pdf).
-This implementation considers the effect of including or excluding building facade geometries (e.g. balconies, balcony railings, etc.) that may obstruct daylight access in densily built urban environments.
-Finally, this implementation also takes into consideration how using different building facade materials and colours affects daylight access.
+The code file stored in this repository computes the mean & median Daylight Factor values over a grid of points (0.2m resolution) placed 0.8m above the floor area of a living room on different floors.

 <br>
 <br>

 ## Daylight Factor definition:
 The Daylight Factor is defined as the percentage ratio of the illuminance in a room compared to the illuminance on a horizontal plane under an unobstructed hemisphere with an overcast sky (Dubois et al., 2019).

 <br>
 <br>